-Beginning July 1, students will not be permitted on Grounds unless they are vaccinated or have a medical or religious exemption request approved by Student Health and Wellness.
-Students who are still in the process of being vaccinated should upload their documentation as close to July 1 as possible, and are not permitted on Grounds for any reason until they have done so.
+As of July 1, students are not permitted on Grounds unless they are vaccinated or have a medical or religious exemption request approved by Student Health and Wellness.
+Students who are still in the process of being vaccinated should upload their documentation as soon as possible and are not permitted on Grounds for any reason until they have done so.

 Failure to have this documentation loaded by early July could result in delays/disruptions to program start dates in August.
 Beginning in the first week of July, students not in compliance will have their ID cards deactivated and will be unable to access resources on Grounds.
 Once the documentation is submitted and approved, cards will be reactivated.
 This reactivation usually occurs within 48 hours of submission.